Caring for the children of New Brunswick for 171 years.

 OUR HISTORY:

-The records of the Orphans’ Asylum from it’s openings in 1855 until the Great Fire of 1877 were destroyed in that fire and resulted in a bigger increase in orphans, necessitating greater accommodation and enlarged facilities as the orphaned children were now being raised in three different homes around the city, like the home on Brittain Street that housed 70 children under the age of four years.
+The records of the Orphans’ Asylum from it’s openings in 1855 until the Great Fire of 1877 were destroyed in that fire and resulted in a bigger increase in orphans, necessitating greater accommodation and enlarged facilities as the orphaned children were now being raised in different homes around the city - Pond, Peters, Carmarthen and Brittain Streets that housed 100’s of children.

 One great example of how the New Brunswick Children’s Foundation has continued to serve the unserved began in 1982 with the commencement of a Latch Key program.
 In 1982 staff ladies of the Boys and Girls Club saw children going through garbage cans at lunch time.
 The ladies started a very small program of soup and sandwiches for the children.
 The need was so great that it became obvious that the women could no longer supply the necessary food to satisfy the hungry children and the club made an application to New Brunswick Children’s Foundation to implement a hot noon meal program for children from the surrounding area.
 The meal program commenced in the 1982-83 school year with $20,375 which enabled 20 children to have lunch meals, however the numbers grew and grew.
 The benefit to the children are many, with better attendance at school, improved attention span in the classroom, less absenteeism, and better grades.
 In addition to the nutritional meal, children were taught personal hygiene and proper table manners.